swcarpentry/DEPRECATED-boot-camps/README.md

 WiSE SWC Bootcamp, novice group
 ================================
-Files for Women in Science and Engineering Software Carpentry Bootcamp
+Files for Women in Science and Engineering Software Carpentry Bootcamp, in Boston, MA

 Render Markdown (.md files) on local machine
 --------------------------------------------